seanavery/jetson-nano-box/README.md

 echo "${LANIP}"
 ```

-It usually much more comferatable to develop over ssh with your day to day machine.
+It usually much more comferatable to develop over SSH with your day to day machine.
 If you need to visualize a realtime display then you will need to use the nano board directly.

 ### 2. Attach/Configure Sony IMX219 Camera Sensor